karllhughes/build-status/readme.md

 # Codeship Build Status

 This project displays the status of your Codeship Pro builds to the public via a Node Express app.
-It uses the new Codeship verson 2 API.
+It uses the new Codeship verson 2 API, and is outlined in detail in [this blog post on Codeship](https://blog.codeship.com/creating-a-custom-build-status-page-using-codeship-api-v2/).

 ## Local Setup